 Confidence Thresholds: Why AI Omits Brands Instead of Guessing

-Most brands assume that if information about them exists online, AI systems will connect the dots.
+Most brands assume that if information about them exists online, AI systems will piece it together.
+In practice, that often doesn’t happen.

 In AI-driven discovery, inclusion is not automatic.
 It is conditional.